-All game developers want to design and create games that are fun to play, but the vast majority of games find their path to being fun by inviting the player to overcome some kind of challenge.
+All game developers want to design and create games that are fun to play.
+But the vast majority of games deliver a ‘fun game’ by inviting the player to overcome some kind of challenge.

-Whether it is to find the red key to get through the red door or to shoot everything on screen as fast as possible, most players expect that fun games to play are those that clearly lay down a challenge and provide the player with the appropriate tools to beat that challenge and progress with the game.
+Whether to find the red key to get through the red door or shoot everything on screen.
+Most players expect that fun games to play are those that clearly lay down a challenge and provide the player with the tools to beat that challenge and progress with the game.

-And so this idea of ‘challenge’ has come to dominate the development process where designers are tasked with creating levels and enemies that provide an ever increasing threat to the player-character so that the gamer may rise to the challenge of defeating those threats and have fun while also feeling a sense of mastery and progression.
+This idea of ‘challenge’ has come to dominate the development process where gameplay designers create levels and enemies that provide an ever increasing threat to the player-character.
+Their intent is that the gamer may rise to the challenge of defeating those threats and have fun while also feeling a sense of mastery and progression.

-But over the years this obsession with designing for the challenge has caused a lot of game developers to lose sight of the fact that their primary responsibility to the player is to create fun games to play, not exclusively challenging games to play.
+But over the years this obsession with ‘designing for the challenge’ has caused a lot of game developers to lose sight of their primary responsibility.
+To create fun games to play, not exclusively challenging games to play.

 We have fun through creative expression, through social interaction and through playful experimentation.
-A fun game can be built on ideas like these just as easily as it can on defeating an enemy or solving a puzzle.
+Fun games can rely on ideas like these just as easily as they can on defeating an enemy.

-If you’re interested to know more about the way that the FuturLab team approaches the concepting and development of its games, take a look at this Christmas tree – it all makes perfect sense when you really think about it.
+Want to know more about the way that the FuturLab team approaches the concepting and development of its games?
+Take a look at this Christmas tree – it all makes perfect sense when you really think about it.